DataDog/hiring-engineers/answers.md

     [{}]
 ```

-- [ ] TODO: fix check interval - metric is submitting every 60 seconds as default check interval is 20 seconds
+*note: collection of my metric is actually done every 60 seconds as the collector seems to run every 20 seconds.*

 ## Visualizing Data